David Shelley (publisher)

+In November 2023, it was announced that as of January 2024 Shelley would be taking on a newly created role leading both Hachette UK (HUK) and the Hachette Book Group (HBG) in the US.

 Biography

 Education and career

-David Shelley grew up living above the second-hand bookshop in Lewes, East Sussex, that his parents ran, and after a state education he became the first in his family to attend university, graduating from Oxford, where he read English (1994–97).
+David Shelley grew up living above the second-hand bookshop in Lewes, East Sussex, that his parents ran, and after a state education he became the first in his family to attend university, graduating from New College, Oxford, where he read English (1994–97).

-In 1997 he began his career in the publishing industry by working at Allison and Busby as an editorial assistant ("cum-dogsbody") to the company's then publisher, Peter Day.
+In 1997, he began his career in the publishing industry by working at Allison and Busby as an editorial assistant ("cum-dogsbody") to the company's then publisher, Peter Day.
 Shelley went on to run the company as Publishing Director at the age of 23 when his boss retired in 2000.

-In 2009 Shelley joined the Little, Brown Book Group as Deputy Publisher, and was Publisher from 2011 to 2015, subsequently becoming Chief Executive Officer of the Orion Publishing Group and the Little, Brown Book Group, and in 2018 taking on the role of Group CEO of Hachette UK.
+Shelley joined the Little, Brown Book Group as Editorial Director in 2005, becoming Publisher of their commercial imprint Sphere in 2007.
+In 2009, he became Little, Brown Deputy Publisher, then overall Publisher from 2011 to 2015, subsequently becoming Chief Executive Officer of the Orion Publishing Group and the Little, Brown Book Group, and in 2018 taking on the role of Group CEO of Hachette UK.

+In January 2024, Shelley took on the new expanded role of CEO for the Hachette Book Group in both the US and the UK, based in New York.

 Diversity initiatives

 Shelley has been outspoken about the need for inclusivity and diversity in leadership roles in the publishing industry as well as in the books published.
 In 2016 he started an Hachette initiative called "Changing the Story", aiming to make the company more diverse and inclusive, in which was launched an imprint called Dialogue Books, headed by Sharmaine Lovegrove, to "publish books by writers from diverse backgrounds who may otherwise not have been picked up by the establishment".
 He has said: "Unfortunately, there've been too many decades where nothing has happened, so there's a lot of ground we have to make up for in the industry.
 And the sad thing is that there are potential classics that were never published in the 60s–90s because the industry was very much one way.
 I'm reminded of Allison and Busby, the first company I worked for.
 It was started by two people – a man called Clive Allison and a woman called Margaret Busby.
 Margaret was the first black British woman to have a publishing company.
 They started that in 1967, and she published some amazing writers like Ishmael Reed and CLR James – just some fantastic BAME writers.
 What's also sad is that from 1967 till up to two or three years ago, there were very few other Margaret Busbys and things didn't move on.
 I think there's an awful lot of ground the industry has to cover".